Ingrid Deltenre: Career

 On 1 January 2004, Deltenre was elected director of the German-speaking broadcaster Schweizer Fernsehen (SF), succeeding Peter Schellenberg.
 She was the first woman to be appointed head of Swiss German television, and the appointment was considered controversial as critics felt she had too little journalistic experience.
-Deltenre was elected by the EBU Executive Board to succeed Jean Réveillon as the director-general of the Geneva-based broadcasters association, the European Broadcasting Union (EBU), in June 2009 and left SF to take up her new post on 1 January 2010.
-She oversaw the direction of the Eurovision Song Contest and negotiated the rights of the broadcast of major sporting events for members of the EBU.
+In June 2009, Deltenre was chosen to succeed Jean Réveillon as the director-general of the Geneva-based broadcasters association, the European Broadcasting Union (EBU), by its board and left SF to take up her new post on 1 January 2010.
+There she oversaw the direction of the Eurovision Song Contest and negotiated the rights to broadcast major sporting events for members of the EBU.
 In 2015, Deltenre received a second term as EBU's director-general that would last from January 2016 to January 2019.

-She left the EBU in September 2017 to focus on her responsibilities on various boards, providing them her knowledge of digitisation, environmental, social and governance, human resources and marketing.
-Deltenre was succeeded as director-general by Noel Curran, the Director-General of RTÉ.
+in September 2017 Ingrid Deltenre left the EBU to focus on her responsibilities on various boards, providing them her knowledge of digitisation, environmental and social governance, human resources, and marketing.
+As director-general she was succeeded by Noel Curran, the Director-General of RTÉ.